Skip to content

 • Using the first argument metrics which accepts metrics in a form of dictionary with metric names as keys and metric definitions as values.

-By default, tea-testing assumes that the A/B test variant is stored in a column named "variant".
-You can change it, using the variant parameter of the Experiment class.
+By default, tea-tasting assumes that the A/B test variant is stored in a column named "variant".
+You can change it using the variant parameter of the Experiment class.

 Example usage: